yale-nlp/ReIFE/README.md

 # ReIFE

-This repo contains the code for our work "Re-evaluating Instruction-Following Evaluation with Large Language Models".
+This repo contains the code for our work "ReIFE: Re-evaluating Instruction-Following Evaluation".

 ## Quick Links